NHS hospital at centre of cover up claims after paracetamol overdose death

 “As soon as the trust was made aware that she had received a higher dose of paracetamol than that which was recommended for her low body weight, we responded openly and honestly.
 The trust instigated a full and thorough investigation informed by independent medical experts.
 This concluded that any effect of the paracetamol dose was transient and did not contribute to Mrs Higginson’s death.”

-Merseyside Police the Coroner’s service for Sefton, St. Helens and Knowsley declined to comment.
+Merseyside Police the coroner’s service for Sefton, St. Helens and Knowsley declined to comment.

 Join our new commenting forum